Realized vs Unrealized Gains and Losses

 Housing is a huge sector in which people don’t consider whether gains have been realized or not.
 People love to claim how much their house has risen in value and talk about how rich they are because their house is worth a pretty penny.
 But you can’t buy food with that money (unless you take out a home equity loan, which is a terrible idea!!!).
 You can’t actually make money on your house until you sell it.

 That’s the reason why I wanted to move out of California.
 My house’s value skyrocketed!
 It was amazing!
 But I was still paying the same in mortgage, and the increased value wasn’t helping me financially in any way.
 I was sitting on a pile of unrealized gains.
 However, when I sold, I realized (and pocketed!) the gain.
 I wasn’t going to be left holding the bag when the housing market drops again!
 And It will, eventually.
 All markets have peaks and valleys.

 I hope you aren’t taking away from this post that you should never sell.
 I’m not!
 Sometimes it’s prudent to take a loss.
 If an individual stock is plummeting and its fundamentals are poor, you may want to sell it before the company goes bankrupt, before you lose even more money, or if you aren’t happy with the amount of risk in your investment.
 Or maybe it’s time to diversify.
+Or you may want to sell a poor performer to offset your tax liability.
 There are plenty of good reasons to sell even in a down market.

 My point in writing this is to explain that losses (and gains too!) aren’t actually real until you pull out.
 No money is gained or lost until you sell your investment (again, unless the company goes bye-bye or something drastic happens – exceptions to every rule and all that!).
 So don’t freak out about things that are happening on paper only.
 Keep investing, stay the course, and win big in the future!